benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - My name is Ben Ilegbodu
+- Talking about how we can accomplish isomorphic/universal react w/o a Node backend
 - Posted link to slides on twitter if you want to follow along

 =====